-Gastropods can be recognised by their large foot, tentacles, coiled shell and the presence of torsion (the body is twisted round so that the anus, reproductive organs, mantle cavity and gills all point forwards).
+Gastropods can be recognised by their large foot, tentacles, coiled shell (although this is sometimes small or absent) and the presence of torsion, which is where the body is twisted round so that the anus, reproductive organs, mantle cavity and gills all point forwards.
 Gills occur in most aquatic forms, but in land snails, part of the mantle cavity is closed off to form a lung.
 Some marine gastropods, especially those that live on a muddy sea floor, have a tube (siphon) protruding from the front of the shell through which clean water is drawn into the mantle cavity.

 Anatomy and shell shapes

 Prosobranchs have strong torsion in both males and females.
 They inhabit marine and fresh water habitats.There are two groups of prosobranchs: archaeogastropods and caenogastropods.

 Archaeogastropods have distinctive gills, two auricles in the heart and some have paired gills and kidneys.
 Caenogastropods have only one gill, one kidney, one auricle in the heart and sometimes a siphon and proboscis.

 Pulmonates inhabit terrestrial environments, although a few have returned to live in fresh water.
 They have a lung in the mantle cavity, generally lack an operculum and are hermaphrodites (there are no separate males and females).

 There are two groups of pulmonates: basommatophores and stylommatophores.
 Basommatophores, have a single pair of tentacles with eyes at the base of each and are often found in fresh water environments.
 Stylommatophores have two pairs of tentacles with the eyes at the end of the posterior pair; the shell may be reduced or lost altogether.